 - Confirmation of the validation of your visa.

-You will sign your CIR.
-During this appointment, the first 2 days of your 4 days French civics course will be scheduled.
-Also, if your French assessment test shows that you need French classes, your OFII representative will explain you how it will work.
+During the appointment, you will also sign your CIR and schedule the first two days of your four-day French civics course.
+If the assessment test indicates that you need additional French classes, the official clerk will explain the details of how it will work.

-47,3 % of the people received A1 French classes in 2018 with OFII.
+47.3% of the people received A1 French language classes in 2018 as part of the CIR.
 Depending on the results of your language test, you will be given 50h, 100h or up to 200h of French classes according to your level.
 Classes usually take place on Saturdays.